clarkgrubb/data-tools/doc/json-awk.1.md

 BEGIN and END blocks can be defined in the manner of `awk` to define Ruby code which executes at the start or end of execution.

+By default the script exits with an error if a line contains invalid JSON.
+Use the `-i` flag to keep going.

 # OPTIONS

 -f PATH, \--file=PATH
 : execute the Ruby script in the file at PATH.

+-i, \--ignore
+: ignore lines containing invalid JSON.
+A notice is written to standard error.

 -j, \--json
 : after the Ruby script is executed, write the contents of $_ to standard output as JSON.